-ARTICLE 25 - Computation of Pay
+Article 24 - Computation of Pay

-25.01 For the purposes of computing pay for regular time and overtime:

-- a.
-The end of each day is midnight and the end of each week is Saturday midnight, except where an employee works a continuous period of time which starts before midnight and ends after midnight, in which case the end of the day shall be the end of that continuous piece of work. - b.
+- 24.01 For the purposes of computing pay for regular time and overtime: - a.
+The end of each day is midnight and the end of each week is Saturday midnight, except where an employee works a continuous period of time which starts before midnight and ends after midnight, in which case the end of the day shall be the end of that shift. - b.
 Time shall be calculated by the half (1/2) hour so that an employee shall be paid for a full half (1/2) hour period if any portion of a half (1/2) hour period is worked.

 - c.
 If an employee, at the call of the employer, completed a period of duty in any day and is recalled to duty by the employer on the same day after a break of greater than two (2) hours has elapsed since the completion of that period of duty, and as a result of such recall works a further period of time, the employee shall be paid one (1) hour travel time at the applicable rate. - d.
-If an employee is released prior to the completion of a minimum call and is recalled for a further period of duty after a break of greater than two (2) hours has elapsed, that employee shall be paid one (1) hour for travel time at the applicable rate less that amount of time that remained in the call from which the employee was released. - 25.02 The following times shall be paid at one and one-half (1 1⁄2) the appropriate straight time rate: - a.
+If an employee is released prior to the completion of a minimum call and is recalled for a further period of duty after a break of greater than two (2) hours has elapsed, that employee shall be paid one (1) hour for travel time at the applicable rate less that amount of time that remained in the call from which the employee was released. - 24.02 The following times shall be paid at one and one-half (1 1⁄2) the appropriate straight time rate: - a.
 Time worked in excess of eight hours (8) in any day. - b.
-Time worked in excess of forty (40) hours straight time in any week.

-25.03 The following times shall be paid at double (2X) the straight time rate:
+Time worked in excess of forty (40) hours straight time in any week. - 24.03 The following times shall be paid at double (2X) the straight time rate: - a.
+All time worked in excess of eleven (11) hours in any one (1) day or shift.

+24.04 Premiums

 - a.
-All time worked in excess of eleven (11) hours in any one (1) day or shift. - 25.04 Premiums - a.
 Time worked between 12:00AM (Midnight) and 8:00AM shall be paid a premium of one half (0.5x) times the straight time hourly rate. - b.
-Premiums shall be paid and listed as a separate line item on employee's pay stubs.
+Premiums shall be paid and listed as a separate line item on employee's pay stubs

-ARTICLE 26 - Vacation and Statutory Holiday Pay
+Article 2 - Vacation and Statutory Holiday Pay

-26.01 The Employer shall pay:
+- 2.01 The Employer shall pay: - a.

-- a.
 To each casual employee four percent (4%) of gross wages as vacation pay, to be paid as part of each Friday's paycheque. - b.
-To each seasonal employee five percent (5%) of gross wages as vacation pay, to be paid as part of each Friday's paycheque. - 26.02 In lieu of statutory holidays set out in 26.03 below, the Employer shall pay casual employees, in addition to their normal wages/salary, four percent (4%) of gross wages earned to be paid as part of each Friday's pay cheque.
+To each seasonal employee five percent (5%) of gross wages as vacation pay, to be paid as part of each Friday's paycheque. - 2.02 In lieu of statutory holidays set out in 25.03 below, the Employer shall pay casual employees, in addition to their normal wages/salary, four percent (4%) of gross wages earned to be paid as part of each Friday's pay cheque.

-26.03 Entitlement
+2.03 Entitlement

-The following have been designated as paid statutory holidays for seasonal employees:New Year's DayGood FridayEaster MondayVictoria DayCanada DayBritish Columbia DayLabour DayThanksgiving DayRemembrance DayChristmas DayBoxing DayFamily Day
+The following have been designated as paid statutory holidays for seasonal employees:

+New Year's Day Good Friday Easter Monday Victoria Day